HTTP¶

 response = self.http.get(url)

-and the wrapper will pass the right things to requests
+and the wrapper will pass the right things to requests.
+All methods accept optional keyword arguments like stream, etc.

 class MyCheck(AgentCheck):